Robert Rosenswig: Costa Rica

 Together with Ricardo Vázquez Leiva, of the Museo Nacional de Costa Rica, Rosenswig is also co-director of archaeological excavations at the site of Las Mercedes located on the property of EARTH University.
 Rosenswig and Vázquez’s research at Las Mercedes investigates life at this chiefly center, occupied from AD 1000-1500.
-Rosenswig runs undergraduate archaeological field schools to Las Mercedes, including trips in 2009, 2012, and 2017.
+Rosenswig runs undergraduate archaeological field schools at Las Mercedes, including trips in 2009, 2012, and 2017.